oblinger/HookAnchorApp/At/ORG/@Apple.md

 # LOG

+### 2023-02-27  Do not disturb mode

+There you go!
+I have already reached them to reconnect to you.
+Please expect their call within this hour to be assisted further.

+Our Phone Support number is 1-800-275-2273.
+All you have to do is provide this Case ID: **101946361290.** I have fully documented our conversation so you won’t have to repeat yourself and to make it easier for you when you speak with them.

 ### 2023-02-06  Airpod max issues
 - 2023-02-06 - volume on the airpod did not work (but did make the clicking noises as if it were working); volume did work on phone to control headset vol